diacode/diacode-website/source/blog/2016-07-15-building-a-simple-chat-using-phoenix-framework-presence-and-react.markdown

 ```

 This is really self explanatory.
 The users are allowed to connect to any room
-desired room topic.
+topic they desire.
 When the user connects to the socket he's supposed to
 provide his nickname which will be attached to the socket assignments.

 The key part here is the `RoomChannel` module.
 Beyond broadcasting messages this
 file is responsible of tracking presence in channel.
-Let's take a look to the
+Let's take a look at it
 and we'll talk in detail about each of the functions.

 ```elixir